openode-io/openode-www/public/documentation/installation/legacy_upgrade.md

 As we are moving into a serverless architecture, web socket can still work, but a key-value caching system (redis, memcached, etc.) or database needs to be used to synchronize properly with connected clients.
-We will provide a sample example soon. [https://redis.com/](https://redis.com/) provides a free tier plan which can be used for that purpose.
+See [an example with socket.io and redis](https://github.com/openode-io/openode-socketio-redis). [https://redis.com/](https://redis.com/) provides a free tier plan which can be used for that purpose.

 ## Upgrading